ekivemark/flangio/README.md

     # Change this to change how files uploaded are stored.
 It can be stored on
     the same server  LOCAL means save it to this server, AWSS3 means use S3.
-    # You must have your AWS keys defined in settings for this to work.
+    # You must have your AWS keys defined in settings (or local_settings) for this to work.
     # Allowable values are 'LOCAL' (default), 'AWSS3'.

     BINARY_STORAGE = "LOCAL"